 Cannabidiol, or simply CBD, is a natural cannabinoid compound that’s typically derived from the hemp plant.
 It’s actually only one cannabinoid out of 124 different known ones.
-One of the most common questions we get is: does CBD get you high?
+One of the most common questions we get are: does CBD oil get you high?
+Can CBD get you high?

 CBD-infused products have recently become more popular, widely due to the changes made in both state and federal laws.

 TL;DR – It is not scientifically possible for CBD oil to get you high.
 Cannabidiol (CBD) is non intoxicating.
 The way it reacts with CB receptors does not, and cannot, result in feeling sensations of being high.

 Another popular cannabinoid is tetrahydrocannabinol, commonly referred to as THC.
 THC is the cannabinoid that is notoriously known for getting its’ users high.
 In this article, we’ll discuss exactly why CBD oil cannot, and will not, get you high, and compare it to the properties of THC.

 Both compounds naturally occur in the cannabis plant, but CBD can be separated from THC throughout the extraction process.

 Does CBD Get You High?

 First of all, no, taking CBD oil can not get you high.

 The products are mostly promoted as a natural way to reduce anxiety.
 Anxiety is a common problem among a lot of people.
 According to research, CBD oil has been found to have the properties that help with reducing anxiety and depression related symptoms.

 Despite being able to do that, it’s still not comparable to the intoxicating effects that recreational marijuana gives.